-It is not an enviable position to be in.
+It is not an especially enviable position in which to find oneself.
 As Jefferson County Engineer (Metro Louisville, Kentucky), Rick Storm had a laundry list of duties assigned by the legislature.
 One of them was to see that downed trees were cleared from the road.

 Louisville and metro Jefferson County is a big place, and over the years, the Department of Public Works had swollen to eight departments and 800 employees.
 Rick’s County Engineer department was a kind of a backwater, with about 50 people mostly doing planning and oversight of other departments’ projects.
 The days of the County Engineer showing up with a couple guys and a dump truck were long gone in urban, complex, high-speed Louisville.

 As for tree removal, Rick’s boss, the Director of the Department of Public Works had a separate office that handled that.

 The problem was that state statutory codes are a lot like Roach Motels.
 Statutes check in, but they rarely check out.
 One antiquated law on the books required the County Engineer to clean up downed trees.

 Rick had no idea the law said that, and in Jefferson County, that wasn’t how they did things, anyway.
 But when Wally ran his Harley into branches still on the roadway six days after a severe windstorm, he didn’t care what Rick did or didn’t know, or what the Dept. of Public Works did or didn’t prefer to do in cleaning up trees.
 The law said the inaptly-named Rick Storm was responsible for cleaning up storm-damaged trees, and that was all that Wally needed to know.